dduan/TOMLDecoder/TOMLDecoder.docc/DevelopingTOMLDecoder.md

   Update the SHA to get potential newer tests.
 * The script `Scripts/test-generate.sh` should be run to verify that the generated code and tests are up to date.
-  It exists with a non-zero exit code if new code is generated.
+  It exits with a non-zero exit code if new code is generated.
 * Generated source files should have `.Generated.swift` suffix in the filename.

 ## Benchmarking

-Use `Scirpts/benchmark.sh baseline-SHA new-SHA` to compare performance between two commits.
+Use `Scripts/benchmark.sh baseline-SHA new-SHA` to compare performance between two commits.

 ## Releasing

-* Pick a new version number accoring to [Semantic Versioning](https://semver.org/).
+* Pick a new version number according to [Semantic Versioning](https://semver.org/).
-* Places referencing the latest version needs to be updated:
+* Places referencing the latest version need to be updated:
-    - Instructions for adding TOMLDocoder as a SwiftPM dependency in Getting Started.
+    - Instructions for adding TOMLDecoder as a SwiftPM dependency in Getting Started.
     - MODULE.bazel
     - Potentially other places.
       Search for the old version number in the repo.
-* In CHANGLOG.md, create section for the new release.
+* In CHANGELOG.md, create section for the new release.
   Move any content under `Development` to the new section.
-  Note any changes that isn't in the existing notes.
+  Note any changes that aren't in the existing notes.
 * Check in the above changes and land the commit to the `main` branch.
 * Tag the commit on `main` created from the previous step.
   The tag should be the literal version number (No `v` prefix).
   Push the tag to GitHub.
 * Create a draft release referencing the tag on GitHub.
-* Download all source archives inluded in the release in a empty directory.
+* Download all source archives included in the release in an empty directory.
   Run `shasum -a 256 *`.
   Include the output as a code block in the release notes.
 * Publish the release on GitHub.

 ## Architecture Overview

-TOMLDecoder is a parser with a `Swift.Decoder` implementating sitting on top.
+TOMLDecoder is a parser with a `Swift.Decoder` implementation sitting on top.

 TOML has a spec,
-and a large number of parser implementations in many language.
+and a large number of parser implementations in many languages.
 Among them,
-TOMLDecoder's parser is of the garden variaty.
+TOMLDecoder's parser is of the garden variety.
 The parsing occurs in 2 stages, each triggered by different API calls.
-<doc:DeserializingTOML#The-Deserielization-Process> describes this at a high level.
+<doc:DeserializingTOML#The-Deserialization-Process> describes this at a high level.

-When we make a ``TOMLTable`` out of the TOML document, we analyze the structure of the document, find out where are the key-value pairs, the tables, and the arrays.
+When we make a ``TOMLTable`` out of the TOML document, we analyze the structure of the document, find out where the key-value pairs are, the tables, and the arrays.
 Crucially,
 we don't attempt to validate the leaf values in